Brit + Co Logo

-6 New Google Maps Features To Make Your Next National Parks Trip Painless
+6 Google Maps Features To Make Your Next National Parks Trip Painless

-Today, Google Maps released new features that make navigating National Parks worlds easier.
-Between integrating more detailed instructions to trailheads and sounding off in response to relevant heat warnings, the latest tools from Google are the travel buddy you never knew you needed.
-National Park Week starts on April 22, so get ready to hit the road for an epic park trip using the newest insights from Google Maps.
+Visiting ourU.S.
+National Parks is a must for every nature and adventure lover — a journey through breathtaking landscapes and amazing experiences with the ones you love (including yourself!).
+For 2025, National Park Week will be observed from Saturday, April 19 through Sunday, April 27, and Google Maps can make navigating them worlds easier.
+Between integrating more detailed instructions to trailheads and sounding off in response to relevant heat warnings, Google Maps features are the travel buddy you never knew you needed.
+Plan now and get ready to hit the road for an epic park trip.
 Read on for all of the features here to guide you through every step of the way!

 1. View trails from beginning to end on Google Maps